Diegomcha/Diegomcha/README.md

 - 🛠 I’m currently working on <a href="https://quantumrp.netlify.app/" target="_blank">QuantumRP</a> & <a href="https://discordsafe.com/" target="_blank">D-Safe</a>.
 - 🔭 I’m currently learning to socialize.
-- 📫 You can reach me throught Discord: *Acoustic Cat#2789*.
+- 📫 You can reach me throught Discord: *Cattiwi#2789*.
 - ⚡ Fun fact: **It takes me more than 5 hours to make a PowerPoint 😔**.

 ## Stats